simgrid/simgrid/docs/source/platform_reference.rst

 <config>
 ------------------------------------------------------------------

-Adding configuration flags into the platform file is particularly useful when the described platform is best used with specific flags.
-For example, you could finely tune SMPI in your platform file directly.
+Adding configuration flags directly into the platform file becomes particularly useful when the realism of the described platform depends on some specific flags.
+For example, this could help you to finely tune SMPI.
 Almost all :ref:`command-line configuration items <options_list>` can be configured this way.

+Each configuration flag is described as a :ref:`pf_tag_prop` whose 'id' is the name of the flag and 'value' is what it has to be set to.

 **Parent tags:** :ref:`pf_tag_platform` (must appear before any other tags) |br|
 **Children tags:** :ref:`pf_tag_prop` |br|